-his lesson will expose children to the difference between fruits and vegetables with an emphasis on a variety of fruits and discuss how fruits affect health and well-being.
+his lesson will expose children to the difference between fruits and vegetables with an emphasis on a variety of fruits and discuss how fruits affect health and wellbeing.

+After the lesson

 Afterwards children should be able to tell where fruit is grown; to talk about how fruits help us stay healthy; to name a variety of fruits; to discuss how and why we wash fruits, vegetables, and our hands before eating.

+Review from Lesson 2

+- Variety of foods

+- Where food is grown, and what the children saw at Goodeater Farm

+Options

+Worksheet: Fruits and Vegetables of Many Colors

+Worksheet: What Fruit Do You See?